Cast: Ben Schnetzer, Nick Jonas, Gus Halper

 Rated: R for disturbing violence, graphic sexuality and language

 Synopsis: A 19 year old guy suffers from a brutal assault.
-While he is recovering he is impressed with his brother’s fraternity as it gives him a false sense of security.
-He decided to enroll into the same college with his brother to join the fraternity.
+While he is recovering from his injuries, he is impressed with his brother’s fraternity as it gives him a false sense of security.
+He decides to enroll into the same college with his brother to join the fraternity.
 What happens then in the fraternity’s initiation process will test him and his loyalty to his brother in a vicious way.

 There is a certain element of mysticism when it comes to fraternities.
 A lot of wannabes want to join these groups so that they can be popular, get to party hard, date attractive girls and use their network to get good jobs after moving out of college.
 Problem is that not everyone can get into a frat.
 There is a certain prestige that the network frats have and they have their own methods of choosing a “so called” brother.
 The initiation process to filter out “the brothers” is often brutal.
 The hazing of the individuals often leads to physical and psychological trauma.
 This movie showcases exactly that and rattles you out of your comfort zone.